-They were a ton of iconic commercials released in both the 1980s and 1990s.
-If you were tearing up a little when Peter came home for Christmas and made some Folger’s or you knew that Mr. Owl was wrong and it definitely took more than 3 licks, then this round-up is for you.
+They were so many iconic local and national commercials released in both the 1980s and 1990s.
+If you were tearing up a little when Peter came home for Christmas and made his family some Folger’s or you knew that Mr. Owl was wrong and it definitely took more than 3 licks, then this round-up is for you.

 King’s Island | 1994